offbynull/palignprims/README.md

 * ~~graph node/edge types to structs instead of std::pair -- add friend functions that print out to std::out~~
 * ~~graph node/edge types -- add concepts to ensure they're regular types BUT NOT < operator (backtrakcers that need < operator have concept checks for them)~~
 * ~~graphviz dump -- use string formatter / std::cout on node and edge outputs~~
-* local/fitting/overlap graph -- clean up ranges being produced so it doesn't run a filter function over an unneccesary number of nodes
+* ~~local/fitting/overlap graph -- clean up ranges being produced so it doesn't run a filter function over an unnecessary number of nodes~~
 * ~~error_check -> debug_mode~~
 * ~~remove limits() function -- move fields directly into graph class and make them constexpr~~
   * ~~at least move grid depth into graph class, making it constexpr~~